-Now what was the Gospel Message about?
-Was it about the death and resurrection of Jesus?
+Now what was the Gospel message about?
+Was it at that point about the death and resurrection of Jesus?
 Emphatically not.
 The disciples did not at this stage even believe that Jesus was going to die and be raised!
 Long after they had been preaching the Gospel (Luke 9:6), they still did not accept the idea of Jesus’ death and resurrection.
 Luke 18:31-34 tells us that when Jesus much later described his coming death and resurrection, “They understood none of these things” (Luke 18:34).

 And yet they had been “preaching the Gospel” (Luke 9:6, 60; 10:9).
 But information about the death and resurrection of Jesus was not yet part of the Gospel.

 After the death and resurrection of Jesus those facts were added to the Gospel message.
 The Gospel of the Kingdom was still the name for the Gospel, but the new facts about Jesus’ death and resurrection were incorporated into that Kingdom message.
 But the Good News about the Kingdom was still the principal subject of the Gospel: “When they believed Philip as he preached the Good News about the Kingdom of God and the name of Jesus Christ, they were being baptized, men and women alike” (Acts 8:12).